dolittle/Documentation/Documentation/_index.md

 More details coming soon
 {{% /notice %}}

+## Diagrams / Figures

+All diagrams and figures **SHOULD** be done using the [Mermaid](https://docdock.netlify.com/shortcodes/mermaid/) shortcode.
+Mermaid has more features and is well documented [here](https://mermaidjs.github.io).

+Some diagrams/figures might not be possible to do using Mermaid, these can then be images.
+Beware however how you create these images and make sure they comply with the look and feel.

 ## Images

 All images should be kept close to the markdown file using it.